-Protocol: Extension will be held in the extended care room each student will have their own supplies and seating.
-Parents will pick-up following the traffic pattern outlined above; they will not be admitted into the student space.
+Protocol: Extension will be held in the extended care room and each student will have their own supplies and seating.
+There will be limited student spaces available in this program to ensure safe distancing.
+An online sign-up sheet will be posted on the internal website every Friday at 7 PM for the following week.
+Please send a snack and refillable water bottle if attending the program as SJND will NOT be supplying any food.
+Parents will not be admitted into the student space.